INCREASED INTRACRANIAL PRESSURE

 Uncal: Medial temporal lobe displaced through the tentorium, compressing the third cranial nerve and pushing the cerebral peduncle of the midbrain against the tentorium, leading to ipsilateral pupillary dilation, contralateral hemiparesis, and posterior cerebral artery compression.

 Central: Downward displacement of the thalamus through the tentorium; miotic pupils and drowsiness are early signs.

 Transfalcial: Cingulate gyrus displaced under the midline falx, leading to anterior cerebral artery compression.

 Foraminal: Cerebellar tonsils displaced into the foramen magnum, causing medullary compression and respiratory arrest.

-With hydrocephalus, the principal cause of elevated ICP is impaired CSF drainage; in this setting, ventricular drainage of CSF is likely to be sufficient.
+With hydrocephalus, the principal cause of elevated ICP is impaired CSF drainage; in this setting, ventricular drainage of CSF may be sufficient.

 If cytotoxic edema is responsible, as in head trauma or stroke, use of osmotic diuretics such as mannitol or hypertonic saline is an appropriate early step.

-Elevated ICP may cause tissue ischemia; resulting vasodilatation can lead to a cycle of worsening ischemia.
-Paradoxically, administration of vasopressor agents to increase mean arterial pressure may actually lower ICP by increasing perfusion; therefore, ...
+Elevated ICP may cause tissue ischemia; resulting vasodilation can lead to a cycle of worsening ischemia.
+Paradoxically, administration of vasopressor agents to increase MAP may actually lower ICP ...